namithap10/TeCoNeRV/docs/models.md

 Final checkpoints (480p-trained):

-- `320x160_pairs_teco` — final model for 480p inference; also used for overlapped evaluations at 480p where indicated
+- `320x160_pairs_teco` - model for 480p inference
-- `320x240_pairs_teco` — 480p-trained model reported for higher-resolution inference
+- `320x240_pairs_teco` - 480p-trained model reported for higher-resolution inference
-- `384x270_pairs_teco` — 480p-trained model reported for higher-resolution inference
+- `384x270_pairs_teco` - 480p-trained model reported for higher-resolution inference

 These three are the primary TeCoNeRV results in the paper.
-The key result is that models trained on 480p patches generalize to 720p and 1080p inference without retraining for each target inference resolution, demonstrating resolution-independent inference.
+The key advantage is that models trained on 480p patches generalize to 720p and 1080p inference without retraining for each target inference resolution, demonstrating resolution-independent inference.
 Similarly, the models trained on 720p patches can generalize to 1080p inference.

 Additional 720p-trained variants:

 - `320x240_pairs_teco_train_720p`
 - `384x270_pairs_teco_train_720p`

 Both the 480p-trained and 720p-trained `320x240` and `384x270` variants are reported for 720p and 1080p inference in Table 1.
-The 480p-trained variants are additionally used for the overlapped inference results in later tables.
-No 720p-trained variant was produced for the `320x160` tubelet size; `320x160_pairs_teco` is the sole final model at that tubelet size and covers 480p inference.
+The 480p-trained variants are additionally used for the overlapped inference results at 720p and 1080p in later tables.

 For evaluation, TeCoNeRV checkpoints require the overrides documented in [evaluation.md](evaluation.md): `eval_same_model: false` with `eval_saver: nerv_enc_full_res`.

-## Figure 3 small variants

-The PSNR-bpp Pareto frontier in Figure 3 uses smaller-capacity variants of each family alongside the full models.
+Note: The PSNR-bpp Pareto frontier in Figure 3 uses smaller-capacity variants of each family alongside the larger models.
 The relevant checkpoints are:

 - `nervenc/480p_finetuned_baseline_small`
 - `patch_tubelet/320x160_finetuned_patch_small`
 - `teconerv/320x160_pairs_teco_small`